OFFLINE-GmbH/oc-bootstrapper/README.md

 - [X] Clear compiled / cache
 - [X] Create .gitignore
 - [X] Remove .git directories so no submodules are created
-- [ ] Remove .gitignore in config/dev or implement command to recreate this environment if needed
 - [ ] Check what's wrong with .htaccess / why it is missing
 - [ ] Update command to update private plugins
 - [ ] Remove CONTRIBUTION and other README files after the october repo clone